wrapperband/FeathercoinWalletGuide/README.md

 ### Using Feathercoin with other Cryptographic currencies, pchMessageStart

 In most circumstance, alternative currencies coexist on a system by their name and the port they communicate on.
-When exchanges or pools deal with multiple currencies they can use pchMessageStart to destinguish between them.
+When exchanges or pools deal with multiple currencies they can use **pchMessageStart** to distinguish between them.

 Feathercoin was originally forked from the Litecoin project and shared the same  pchMessageStart. in order to identify Feathercoin a second pchMassageStart was added which Feathercoin will use preferentially,if given.

 **Feathercoin specific pchMessageStart**

 0xfe 0x46 0x54 0x43

 ### Feathercoin Graphics and Logos